 Your off-site monitoring team will do the job for a fraction of the cost.

-Additionally, for sites operating in low-light conditions, infra-read illumination can be deployed to improve detection and reduce false alarms.
+Additionally, for sites operating in low-light conditions, infra-read illumination is a good tool for improving detection and reducing false alarms.

-Whilst this will help an on-site guard detect the presence of an intruder, with offsite monitoring, audio intervention can be used to tackle the threat.
+Whilst this will help an on-site guard detect the presence of an intruder, with offsite monitoring, audio intervention can tackle the threat.

 The decision can then be made to contact the designated keyholder, or the authorities.